 Fog Signal: None

-- A light ship was first station at Carysfort Reef in 1825.
-The ship was named for the Royal Navy ship HMS Carysford which ran aground on the reef in 1770.
+- A light ship was first stationed at Carysfort Reef in 1825.
+The reef was named for the Royal Navy ship HMS Carysford which ran aground on the reef in 1770.

 - The light ship had to be replaced after five years of service due to dry rot.
 The second light ship was named Florida.

-- The Craysfort Reef light was the third screw-pile lighthouse in the United States and the first of the giant screw-piles in Florida.
+- The Carysfort Reef light was the third offshore pile lighthouse in the United States and the first of the large iron pile lighthouses marking the Florida Reefs.

 - The light's characteristic was listed in 1933 as "3 flashes 0.7 sec. each, 2 eclipses 4.3 sec. each, 1 eclipse 9.3 sec.
 White from 211° to 22°, from 49° to 87°, and from 145° to 184°; red in intervening sectors."

 - In 2015 the lighthouse was replaced by a modern steel skeleton tower located nearby.